kozmoai/glent-deploy-aws/backstage-plugins/plugins/aws-apps-demo/README.md

 ## Next Steps

 The home page provided in this plugin is a simple demonstration page.
-You can modify the `GLENTHomePage.tsx` content to meet your needs.
+You can modify the `OPAHomePage.tsx` content to meet your needs.
 See the Backstage documentation for home page setup and customization for more details on how you can customize your experience: https://backstage.io/docs/getting-started/homepage

 <!-- link definitions -->
 [homepageImage]: docs/images/homePage.png 'AWS Apps Demo Home page'